Businessman using computer mouse to search for information

 We don’t know yet how Google determines these toxic backlinks, but to avoid ending up as one, you’ll want to make sure you’re keeping your site secure and up-to-date with routine maintenance to avoid any potentially damaging vulnerabilities or hacks impacting your web presence long-term.
 You should also regularly audit your backlinks using either a free tool like Google Search Console or a paid SEO tool like SEMRush.

-#7 - Google Search Algorithm Leak Confirms Clicks Are Not Enough
+#7 - Google Algorithm Leak Confirms Clicks Are Not Enough

 Google factors click volume for your site into its ranking.
 This was assumed by most SEO experts for a while now, but it's nice to put the “just write good content!” advice to bed.